 - Lack of Conditioned Site Layout: The Comprehensive Plan recommends that generalized development plans submitted with rezoning and special use permit applications include architectural, sign, lighting, and landscape concepts for all developments.
 In addition, proposed layouts and architectural elevations for all non-residential projects should be provided.
-Furthermore, a building height increase is requested without this information, which created difficulty for staff and the Fire Marshal's Office to fully evaluate this request.
+This information was not submitted even though the application included a modification for a height increase, which created difficulty for staff and the Fire Marshal's Office to fully evaluate this request.
 Fire Marshal review will be required prior to approval of a final site plan and building permits. - Lack of Architectural Elevations: Staff recommended that the Applicant provide architectural elevations for the proposed data centers, which are located outside of the Data Center Opportunity Zone Overlay District.
 Architectural elevations have not been provided.
 Additionally, the application includes a building height increase for the data centers, which will make the buildings more visible from surrounding properties.
 While architectural elevations can be provided prior to the issuance of building permits, this will not give the public or adjacent jurisdictions an opportunity to review the final building designs prior to construction.